 We’ve all been there; waking up in a cold sweat after being chased, falling from a great height or losing a tooth.
 With whatever terrifying form they come in, nightmares are unfortunately a very common occurrence among both children and adults.
 Roughly one out of every two adults in the UK suffers from the occasional nightmare.
 Around 2-8% of the population is plagued by nightmares on a regular basis.
-But is there a way to actually give yourself nightmares?
+But is there a way to find out how to have a nightmare?

 Every month roughly 600 people actually research how to give themselves nightmares.
-With this in mind, we at Dreams aim to cater for the people.
-So if you’re one of the crazy folk who want their night to be dark and full of terrors, then we’ve asked all the top sleep experts to answer your question.
+With this in mind, we at Dreams aim to cater for the people crazy enough to search “How can I make myself have crazy dreams?”.
+So if you’re one of the loopy folk looking how to have a nightmare, then we’ve asked all the top sleep experts to answer your question.
 Here’s how to give yourself nightmares, if you must.

 Related: How to Avoid Nightmares

 Apparently, changing your sleeping position can have an effect on how to have nightmares.
 A study by Calvin Kai-Ching Yu, of Shue Yan University in Hong Kong, tested how sleeping position correlates with dreams.
 He examined 63 subjects, 41 of whom slept on their right side and 22 who slept on their left.
 Apparently 40.9% of those who slept on their left reported having disturbing dreams.
 In contrast, only 14.6% of the right-side sleepers did.